On sources to variabilities of simple cells in the primary visual cortex: A principled theory for the interaction

+Please, note, however, that regarding an actual implementation of a matching scheme of receptive field responses of this form, one could also conceive that such a matching could be performed, not directly on the receptive fields responses in the primary visual cortex itself, but instead based on derived receptive field responses at higher levels in the visual hierarchy.
+This would indeed be possible based on the presented theory, if the receptive field responses at the higher levels are computed from the receptive field responses using the responses of the simple cells in a causal feed-forward manner that respects the covariance properties.
+A further outline about tentative ways of extending the covariance properties to higher layers in the visual hierarchy, and using such higher layers for explicit matching, is given in Appendix~\ref{app-prop-cov-props-high-layers}.

-Given this idealized theory of the relationship between receptive field responses under locally linearized geometric image transformations, one may therefore ask if biological vision has evolved to be able to handle the influence of geometric image transformations on the receptive field responses in a way that is closely related to the results from the presented idealized theory.
+Given this idealized theory, one may therefore ask if biological vision has evolved similar mechanisms to be able to handle the influence of geometric image transformations on the receptive field responses in a way that is closely related to the results from the presented theory.